 His momma purchased the house and farm with the proceeds from her husband (Benjamin Franklin Swan’s) life insurance policy after he died in 1915, at age 45 from Bright’s disease.
 When Grandma died in 1949, her remaining children had mostly moved out and gone their own way.
 Word was, all of Roscoe’s sisters and brothers agreed that without the farm, he would likely fail.
 By 1952, Daddy and Momma were the sole owners of the house and farm.
 Neither came close to finishing high school.

 My Daddy Roscoe was a big man, a stout six-footer.
 He was a strict no-nonsense man of few words except when he entertained company by performing tricks and dressing like an old lady and wearing a bonnet.
 Daddy was very good at math and possessed lots of common sense.
-He was a hard worker who had put his entire life into farming except for the winter months when he laid blocks at local sawmills.
+He was a hard worker who had put his entire life into farming.
+In the off season, he usually worked at local sawmills, laying blocks.

 Visiting this city of 6,450 on the Tombigbee River turned out to be a great adventure for me.
 The courthouse building was a fascinating structure, old and palatial with an impressive clock tower.
 Daddy didn’t exactly take me on a tour of Aberdeen, but I was able to see some of many historic antebellum mansions and cottages, known to be among the finest in the South.
 The city escaped destruction during the Civil War supposedly because both the Confederate and Union commanders were Freemasons.

-The first time I was able to venture out of Monroe County was when Momma and her sister Dara went to Jackson, Miss. to visit their sister Siby, usually with Dale driving.
-The 190-mile trip south was to Whitfield Sanatorium (mental institution) near the state capital where their sister was a resident.
+The first time I was able to venture out of Monroe County (at about age 10) was when Momma and her sister Dara went to Jackson, Miss. to visit their sister Siby, usually with Dale driving.
+The 190-mile one-way trip south was to Whitfield Sanatorium (mental institution) near the state capital, where their sister was a resident.
 Momma would say something like, Don, we’re going to the zoo in Jackson but first, we will be seeing your Aunt Siby (in an asylum).

 My brother Dale, eight years older than me, was a great companion who allowed me to lead a more “normal” childhood.
 He drove me to school functions, the dentist, and the like and paid the fees.
 Fortunately, we had some aunts and uncles who saw our lifestyle for what it was, gave us gifts to make up for things we would never get from Momma and Daddy.